evan-roberts/trustpilot-scrape/README.md

 If you hit any Trustpilot request limits you can wait a while before running the next batch of pages.

 Once you've scraped all the pages you need, you can run the last two lines to create the final dataframe `df_reviews` from the lists.

+---

+*You can find more details here: https://theleftjoin.com/scraping-trustpilot-reviews-with-python/*